ceilfors/ceilfors.github.io/_drafts/retrospective.md

 To break that vicious cycle, we who love programming, should break out of our introvert bubble.
 Talk about your passion more and don't be shy talking about what you are developing at home.
+Give some tech talks to your department.
 You might not change the society much, but you would inspire the others who love programming to do the same.
 There are a lot of good things that wouldn't have happened in my career if I did not show my passion.
 I've got to know a lot of good programmers.
 I met passionate managers who have kindly given me guidance.
-It might be why I got my job in the first place.
+It might be why I was hired.

 # You don't get what you don't ask